If you’ve ever actively tried to lose weight, you know how important it is to track your progress.

 The “Diary” tab will keep track of your logged food, water and exercise.
 It’ll also show a breakdown of your remaining calories, carbs protein and fat.

 In the “Me” tab, you can keep track of your favorite recipes, food, meals and exercises.
 Here, you can also check in on your goal weight progress over time.
 You can even log and track your waist measurement for free.
 Under “Statistics,” you can view your average calorie intake.

 The “Recipes” tab is reserved for premium subscribers.
-Still, the other free features of the app allow you to track your basic calorie intake, weight loss and keep a log of your food, water and exercise.
+Still, the other free features of the app allow you to track your basic calorie intake and weight loss and keep a log of your food, water and exercise.
 That makes it perfect for beginners!

 7. Lose It!